zinh/zinh.github.io/_posts/2018-04-30-ruby-hacking-day-1.markdown

 ## Debugging using lldb(Mac)

-It is very troublesome to setup `gdb` on Mac, we can use `lldb` which is provided defaultly instead.
-We can use the command `make lldb` to invoke lldb debugger during execution of miniruby or full-ruby.
+It is very troublesome to setup `gdb` on Mac, we can use `lldb` which is provided together with clang and llvm's friends on Mac.
+Ruby also provide the command `make lldb` with same function as `make gdb`.
 It will stop right before execution of the script, we can inspect code, set breakpoint from there.
+For example

 ~~~
 echo "put 'Hello world'" > test.rb